Mr Okamoto, owner of Toyokuniya

 Domestic tsukui soybeans are only grown in small quantities in Japan and are therefore rather expensive.
 Tofu made using indigenous tsukui soybeans can cost a whopping 400 yen!
 This tofu also has a short shelf life, which means that even if it could be commercialized, it would come at a premium price given the need to maintain its quality and freshness.

-Various dips using natto koji
+Various dips using natto koji paste

-Natto koji, which we showcased in last year’s Kanagawa November Nourishing Essentials Care Package, was very popular - even among foreigners who don't like natto!
+The natto koji paste is very popular - even among foreigners who don't like natto!
 There are many creative ways to enjoy it, some of which hide the pungent taste of natto:

-- Natto koji with cream cheese
+• Natto Koji Pastewith cream cheese

 This is all you need for a full meal of steamed vegetables